CapEx vs. OpEx: What’s the difference?

 The CapEx approvers also need to be able to take the company budget and future spending into account.
 If they need additional information and documentation, they must be able to notify the requester accordingly.

 For any business, keeping a handle on operational expenditures is critical for the bottom line.
-This is because, unlike capital expenditures, operational expenditures cannot be delayed or postponed - they are necessary for daily operations.
-Most other options for controlling immediate bottom-line results will not be as effective.
+This is because, unlike capital expenditures, operational expenditures cannot be delayed or postponed — they’re necessary for daily operations.
+Most other options for controlling immediate bottom-line results won’t be as effective.

 A company may instead try to increase revenues by increasing the price of the company’s products or services.
 However, customers may not be willing to pay more.
 The company could also opt for cheaper labor or materials, effectively lowering the cost of goods sold (COGS).
 But this could negatively impact the quality of the company’s products.
 This leaves minimizing operating expenditures as the best bet for increasing net profits.

 OpEx approval workflows tend to be similar to CapEx workflows.
 The main difference is that they begin with purchase requests, ultimately leading to purchase orders.
-Since operational expenditures tend to be lower-value with more immediate urgency, they do not have as lengthy of a review-and-approval process as capital expenditures.
-However, the OpEx approval workflow must move quickly to keep up with the company’s daily activities and needs.
+Since operational expenditures tend to be lower-value with more immediate urgency, they don’t have as lengthy of a review-and-approval process as capital expenditures.
+However, the OpEx approval workflow must move quickly to keep up with a company’s daily activities and needs.

 CapEx and OpEx workflows can benefit by moving away from manual processes and toward automation.
 Manual processes rely on spreadsheets, emails, paper forms, and faxes, all prone to errors and delays.
 On the other hand, an automated system can minimize errors and speed workflows along.